 It will not.
 On the Simple Model, the value of absolute risk reduction is fv/r.
 Now the value of risk reduction is no longer independent of the current level of risk r.
 Rather, we have made matters worse for the pessimist: the value of risk reduction decreases the more pessimistic we are about current existential risk.
-Multiplying the level of current risk r by some fixed amount N reduces the value of absolute risk reduction by N, so that for example absolute risk reduction is a hundred times more valuable if we estimate risk at 0.2% rather than 20%.
+Multiplying the level of current risk r by some fixed amount N reduces the value of absolute risk reduction by N, so that for example absolute risk reduction is a hundred times more valuable if we estimate risk at

+0.2% rather than 20%.
 Here pessimism serves to lower, rather than raise the value of existential risk mitigation.
 That is not what the pessimist wanted.
-What else might the pessimist do to recover an astronomical value of existential risk mitigation?
+What else might the pessimist do to support the astronomical value thesis?